This page relates to FL Studio.

 The XY Controller page is actually only one controller, but link it twice to two different parameters, disable 'Remove conflicts' and use the coresponding mapping formula presets, so X and Y position are mapped to each link.

 Hold (or double-tap to lock) user1 to hold notes, or to enter "temporary" fader mode.
 Press user2 to release all held notes.

-There are 8 preset layouts, but you can also create your own with a simple scripting system described here.
+There are 8 preset layouts, but you can also create your own with a simple scripting system.
+See custom setup/page info here

 Here are diagrams of the notes, controllers and system commands that are sent by each page.
 All have the same transport commands on the round buttons on the right hand side of the Launchpad, see the 'System' diagram below, (except for the XY Controller page).